 To continue the newborn child's participation in the coverage beyond the 31-day period after the newborn child's birth, the Subscriber must complete and submit a Benefits Enrollment/Change Form or online submission to your employer or submit the change through the online enrollment tool (as available through your employer) to add the newborn child as a Dependent child to the Subscriber's policy.
 Your employer must receive the Benefits Enrollment/Change Form or online submission within 31 days after the birth of the child to continue coverage for the 32nd day and thereafter.
-For example: the newborn child is born on January 15th, you have 31 days from the birth to notify the employer of the newborn's birth.
-If the current coverage is a single only policy and the child is to continue coverage beyond 31 days, the effective date of coverage for the newborn child is on the date of birth and the change in the premium payment is effective on February 1st.
+For example: the newborn child is born on January 15^{th,} you have 31 days from the birth to notify the employer of the newborn's birth.
+If the current coverage is a single only policy and the child is on the date of birth and the change in the premium payment is effective on February 1^{st.}